-The first question to ask yourself is “what is my goal?”
+The first question to ask yourself is “What is my goal?”
 Any game or activity you undertake should have a clear purpose, which should be communicated to participants.
-Your ability to be completely transparent about the goal will help you get buy-in and participation, and will help make the effort a success.
-To articulate your goal, think about your group in terms of both who they are and how they currently work together–are they just getting to know each other? do they know each other well already? is there a particular challenge they’re facing?
+Your ability to be completely transparent about the goal will help you get buy-in and participation and will help make the effort a success.
+To articulate your goal, think about your group in terms of both who they are and how they currently work together–are they just getting to know each other? do they know each other well already?
+Is there a particular challenge they’re facing?

 Try breaking down the goals into these three broad strokes: